 No, you cannot renew a patent in the US.
 Technically speaking, US utility patents are maintained, not renewed.
-The connotation of patent maintenance is that there is an end to the patent term, whereas “renewal” implies an indefinite term that continues indefinitely.
+The connotation of “maintenance” is that there is an end to the patent term, whereas “renewal” implies a length of time that continues indefinitely.
 Patents cannot go on forever, not in the US or anywhere else.
 As long as you understand that patents will expire, then “patent renewal” may be considered a layman’s term for the more technical term of patent maintenance.
 Patents cannot be renewed once their terms expire.

 When are patent maintenance deadlines?

-After a utility patent is granted, there are a total of three maximum maintenance fees that must be paid to keep the issued patent alive:
+After a utility patent is granted, there are three maintenance fees that must be paid to keep the issued patent alive:

 - First maintenance fee: due at 3.5 year anniversary;

 - Second maintenance fee: due at 7.5 year anniversary; and

 - Third maintenance fee: due at 11.5 year anniversary.